dennyabrahamsinaga/dennysinaga.com/content/blog/the-cybercooperative-ctf-2023.md

 The code above seems a simple interactive program where the users enters an 8-digit code, and if the code is correct, a decrypted message is displayed.
 The encryption is essentially a simple XOR operation between each character of the hardcoded encrypted string and the corresponding character of the user-entered code.

-I wrote solver to solve this challenge:
+I wrote a solver to solve this challenge:

 ```
 def solve_bunker_code(user_input):